Uday1Tyagi/Courseeork-Repository/README.md

-# Courseeork-Repository
+# Coursework Repository

-A structured collection of academic coursework, coding solutions, assignments, and mini-projects completed during my BTech CSE (AI/ML) program.
+This repository serves as a structured archive of academic coursework, coding solutions, assignments, and mini-projects completed during my BTech in Computer Science Engineering (AI/ML).

+It is intended to systematically document my learning progress, subject-wise implementations, and problem-solving work throughout my engineering program.